zowe/docs-site/docs/user-guide/configuring-docker.md

 ### Using external certificates <Badge text="Technical Preview"/>
-Zowe's keystore can be used to configure which keys and ceritificates will be used by Zowe for HTTPS connections.
+Zowe's keystore can be used to configure which keys and certificates will be used by Zowe for HTTPS connections.

 The keystore directory configuration and functionality for Docker is identical to the configuration and functionality on z/OS, except for limitations on storage types.
 Currently, the Zowe bundle Docker image only supports file-based keys and certificates, such as P12 and PEM files.